Education & Hospitality

 Based on our findings we created a userflow and design strategy.
 Everyone agreed that the key was to ‘Keep it simple.
 Keep it relevant’.
 For example: If a student is looking at accommodation for Kavanagh Court they should see information, rates, map, etc. all related to that location and nothing else to cloud their decision making.

 The design had to be have impact and confidence yet still fit into the Trinity College global brand.
 Two design directions were created.
-The chosen design uses the Trinity College blue heavily and compliments it with white and black.
+The chosen design uses the Trinity College blue heavily and compliments it with black and white.
 The blue is tied to the college and helps students envisage being part of Trinity, rather than renting a room anywhere.

 We crafted the main tagline ‘Modern Student living by Trinity College Dublin’.
 This is a statement that no other accommodation provider can match.
 The use of ‘living’ rather than ‘accommodation’ shows people this is about their college life and not just where they lay their head.